Seth McClung

-Michael Seth McClung (born February 7, 1981), nicknamed Big Red, is an American former professional baseball pitcher.
+Michael Seth McClung (born February 7, 1981), nicknamed "Big Red", is an American former professional baseball pitcher.
 In his career, he pitched as a starting pitcher and as a relief pitcher.
+He played in Major League Baseball (MLB) for the Tampa Bay Devil Rays and Milwaukee Brewers, and in the Chinese Professional Baseball League (CPBL) for the Uni-President Lions.

 Career

 Tampa Bay Devil Rays

 McClung began the 2006 season with the Tampa Bay Devil Rays as a starting pitcher, was sent later that year to the minor leagues, and was converted to be a closer.

 Milwaukee Brewers

 He started the 2007 season in Triple-A Durham of the International League, before being traded to the Milwaukee Brewers for Grant Balfour on July 27.
 He was then assigned to the Nashville Sounds of the Pacific Coast League before being called up to Milwaukee on August 21, making his debut with the Brewers in a relief appearance on the same day.

 He began the 2008 season in the Brewers bullpen, later being moved into the rotation in place of Carlos Villanueva.
 His first appearance as a starter for Milwaukee was against the Washington Nationals on May 24.
 After the Brewers traded for CC Sabathia, McClung and Dave Bush shared a spot in the rotation with Bush pitching on the road and McClung pitching at home.
 This experiment ended on August 2, with Bush taking the rotation spot and McClung moving to the bullpen.
+He became a free agent following the 2009 season.